Outdoors psychotherapy session

 Do you have after-hours appointments?

-What should I expect from my first session?
+What should I expect from my first session with a Psychologist?

 After making your first appointment, you will receive an introductory email confirming your appointment date and time.
 This will also include information about our fees and rebates.
 If you have a referral or Mental Health Treatment Plan you will need to bring this paperwork along to your first appointment.
 We encourage clients to arrive at least 15 minutes early to their first appointment, which will allow time to complete some initial paperwork.
 This will include completing a form with basic personal information (such as your name, date of birth, address, and contact details) and a consent form that covers issues such as confidentiality, fees and other important information about our services.